Virus outbreak in China poses a new problem for Boeing

-Boeing sold no new airline jets in January, and now the company is worried that the virus outbreak in China could hurt airplane deliveries in the first quarter.
+Boeing Co. sold no new commercial airplanes in January, and now it's worried that the virus outbreak in China could hurt deliveries in the first quarter.

-Chief Financial Officer Greg Smith said Wednesday that the company is “spending a lot of time” with Chinese airline customers, trying to help them navigate a downturn in travel.
+Finance chief Greg Smith said this week that the planemaker is "spending a lot of time" with Chinese airline customers, trying to help them navigate a downturn in travel.

 Many nations have imposed restrictions on travel to and from China, and airlines including American, United and Delta have suspended flights there because of the outbreak.